 Contract: Six years, $96 million, 2011

-It’s bizarre to think that Beltre was considered not just a consolation prize for the Rangers after failing to re-sign Cliff Lee, but even an awkward fit, considering the Rangers already had a third baseman in Michael Young.
+It’s bizarre to think that Beltre was considered not just a consolation prize for the Rangers after failing to re-sign Cliff Lee, but even an awkward fit, considering Texas already had a third baseman in Michael Young.
 (There were actually people who didn’t think Young should lose his job!)
-Beltre was probably already a borderline Hall of Famer when he signed this deal, but he secured his shoo-in status with year after year of brilliance with Texas, culminating with him reaching the 3,000-hit plateau.
+Beltre was probably already a borderline Hall of Famer when he signed this deal, but he secured his shoo-in status with year after year of brilliance with the Rangers, culminating with him reaching the 3,000-hit plateau.
 Just don’t touch his head.